 The Notes are a new issue of securities for which there is currently no trading market.
 Approval in principle has been received from the SGX-ST for the listing and quotation of the Notes on the Official List of the SGX-ST. We cannot assure you that we will be able to maintain a listing on the SGX-ST and, even if listed, a liquid trading market might not develop.
 If no active trading market develops, you may not be able to resell your Notes at their fair market value or at all.
 Future trading prices of the Notes will depend on many factors, including prevailing interest rates, our operating results and the market for similar securities.
 We have been advised that the Initial Purchasers intend to make a market in the Notes, but the Initial Purchasers are not obligated to do so and may discontinue such market making activity at any time without notice.
-In addition, the Notes are being offered pursuant to exemptions from registration under the Securities Act and, as a result, you will only be able to resell your Notes in transactions that have been registered under the Securities Act or in transactions not subject to or exempt from registration under the Securities Act.
-See "Transfer Restrictions."
+In addition, the Notes are being offered pursuant to exemptions from registration under the Securities Act and, as a result, you will only be able to resell your Notes in transactions that have been registered under the Securities Act or in transactions."
 We cannot predict whether an active trading market for the Notes will develop or be sustained.